pdowler/lxd-containers/pg15/README.md

-# base-pg15
+# pg15

-Just the software: base PostgreSQL-15.x database server with postgresql-contrib and pgsphere-1.2 extensions.
+Builds a developer PostgreSQL-15.x database server image with postgresql-contrib and pgsphere extensions.

+This also includes [pg15-init](../pg15-init/) by executing the `add-to-image.sh` script.